freenas/freenas-docs/userguide/network.rst

 This screen will not allow an interface's IPv4 and IPv6 addresses to both be set as primary addresses.
-An error is shown if both the "IPv4 address" and "IPv6 address" fields are filled in.
+An error is shown if both the :guilabel:`IPv4 address` and :guilabel:`IPv6 address` fields are filled in.
 Instead, set only one of these address fields and create an alias for the other address.

 .. _IPMI: